camchardukian/camchardukian-Daily-Coding-Journal/July 2019/2019-07-04-DailyCoding.md

 Thus, a baseline level of comfort will speed my onboarding process wherever I get hired.
 It'll also be good to be able to talk about Webpack intelligently if it comes up in an interview.

-I'm going to be taking notes from this [Learn Webpack for Beginners](https://www.youtube.com/watch?v=MpGLUVbqoYQ) video tutorial from FreeCodeCamp.
+I'm going to be taking notes from this [Learn Webpack for Beginners](https://www.youtube.com/watch?v=MpGLUVbqoYQ) video course from Colt Steele.

 Here we go!